yousufafroze/Email_Automation/README.md

 - To help investors be notified of potential capital gains opportunity in the stock market.

 **What**:
-- Sends am email about the stocks whose prices have drastically fallen.
+- Sends an email about the stocks whose prices have drastically fallen.
 Includes new's headline, link and source.

 **How**:
 - It parses HTML from google new's for the stocks' most pertinent news.